uidaholib/main-web-redesign_draft/content/open/fellowship/call.md

 Faculty can apply to transform _any_ course in this fellowship program.
 Faculty teaching [Idaho GEM courses](http://coursetransfer.idaho.gov/GEMsearch.aspx), high enrollment courses, and [dual-enrollment courses](https://dualcredit.uidaho.edu/) are especially encouraged to apply.
 The Think Open Program also welcomes applications from faculty hoping to increase quality representation of marginalized identities in their course materials.

 ## Apply

-** Think Open Fellowships are currently accepting applicatons for the 23-24 academic year! <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_3vBrgaxCdamGn7U" title="Think Open Fellows Application" class="btn btn-outline-pride-gold" target="_blank" rel="noopener"> Click here to apply!</a> **
+To apply, please visit the form linked below to submit your course information and proposal.

+<a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_3vBrgaxCdamGn7U" class="btn btn-outline-pride-gold" target="_blank" rel="noopener">Think Open Fellows Application</a>

 Fellowship work has a flexible start date, with the main requirement being that the majority of the fellowship work be completed by July of 2024.
--->

 For questions contact Marco Seiferle-Valencia, Open Education Librarian, <marcosv@uidaho.edu>